Supply Chain Resilience Strategy: Build and Measure

-COVID-19 is not the first supply chain disruption to shake the manufacturing world.
+The massive disruptions of the last decade have cast a spotlight on supply chain resilience.
 The Japanese tsunami and Thailand floods in 2011 and multilayer ceramic capacitor (MLCC) shortages in 2018 shocked global supply chains.
-But these events were limited to specific geographical regions; COVID-19 has affected the entire world.
+But these events were limited to specific geographical regions; COVID-19 has impacted the entire world.
 These certainly weren't the first and won't be the last disruptions impacting global supply chains.
 How do you build supply chain resilience to prepare for the next disruption?

 The supply chain is like a series of precariously standing dominoes.
 Any number of things—an earthquake, factory fire, transportation breakdown, geopolitical disruption, to name a few—could topple one domino, causing the others to collapse.
 In other words, if one aspect of the supply chain is exposed to risk, the entire network is vulnerable.
 With supply chains growing increasingly complex, the chances of something going wrong and impacting the whole system is correlatively rising.

 For decades, businesses have focused on minimizing costs, reducing inventory and rising asset utilization instead of protecting supply chains from production-halting disruptions and bettering flexibility.
 Consequently, many were unprepared for the shockwaves from a global crisis.

 Jabil recently sponsored a survey of 715 global supply chain decision-makers in seven key industries, including automotive, consumer electronics, retail and healthcare.
-Almost 80% of them indicated that COVID-19 has impacted their supply chain more than past disruptions, material shortages, geopolitical and trade instability or any other factors.
+Almost 80% of them indicated that the COVID-19 pandemic has impacted their supply chain more than past disruptions, material shortages, geopolitical and global trade instability or any other factors.

-The blow of the pandemic served as a much-needed wake-up call for supply chain leaders as it exposed the brittleness of modern supply chains and reinforced the need to prepare for future disruptions.
+The blow of the pandemic served as a much-needed wake-up call for supply chain leaders as it exposed the brittleness of modern supply chains and reinforced the need to prepare for future disruption.
 With many having to contend with gaps in their supply chains, almost 95% of our survey participants affirmed that they care about their supply chain resilience.
 However, only two-thirds adequately fund resilience strategies and efforts.

-Assumptions made in a pre-COVID world need a re-evaluation today for a more robust supply chain.
+Assumptions made in a pre-COVID world need a re-evaluation today for a more robust supply chain transformation.
 Here are how companies can evaluate and optimize their supply chain resilience.